cnizzardini/cakephp-swagger-bake/docs/extensions.md

 ## Adding your Extension to the SwaggerBake project

-See CakeSearch for an example.
+See the [CakeSearch extension](https://github.com/cnizzardini/cakephp-swagger-bake/tree/master/src/Lib/Extension) for an example.
 You may submit extensions as PRs to this project.

 1. Your extension must implement ExtensionInterface.
 Read the interfaces comments and refer to the CakeSearch extension for additional insight.